 Weather

-• The desert coastal strip: April offers mostly dry, sunny skies and spring-like temperatures with little rain.
-This region includes Mancora, Trujillo, Lima, Paracas, and Arequipa.
-Lima averages highs of 75° F (24° C) and lows of 64° F (18° C), while south of Lima, you'll experience slightly cooler temperatures than the north (closer to the equator).
+- The desert coastal strip: April offers mostly dry, sunny skies and springlike temperatures with little rain.
+This region includes Máncora, Trujillo, Lima, Paracas, and Arequipa.
+Lima averages highs of 75°F (24°C) and lows of 64°F (18°C), while south of Lima, you'll experience slightly cooler temperatures than the north (closer to the equator).

-• The Andean zone or highlands: It's time to dry off.
+- The Andean zone or highlands: It's time to dry off.
 This region, which includes Huaraz, Machu Picchu, Cusco, and Lake Titicaca, starts to see less rain in April and cooling temperatures that range depending on your altitude.
-If visiting the Cusco region, you’ll experience slightly cooler temperatures with highs around 66° F (19° C) and lows around 41° F (5° C) with occasional moisture.
+If visiting the Cusco region, you'll experience slightly cooler temperatures with highs around 66°F (19°C) and lows around 41°F (5°C) with occasional moisture.
 However, any remaining clouds and moisture from the rainy season during April should not deter you from visiting—the flora and fauna will still be beautiful.

 Crowds & Costs

-With the exception of Holy Week, travel to the Sacred Valley during this time does offer the advantage of fewer crowds, less muddy conditions, bright green scenery, and decent rates for flights and hotels.
+In April, more visitors begin to arrive in Peru, particularly as Easter approaches.
+If Holy Week occurs in April, expect a surge in crowds and high-season prices.
+Hotel rates will spike and availability will be low, so it's best to make reservations far in advance.
+With the exception of Holy Week, travel to the Sacred Valley during this time offers fewer crowds, less muddy conditions, bright green scenery, and decent rates for flights and hotels.
 In general, the mountains and canyons are still on the quieter side this time of year, so April is a good month if you're trying to avoid the high season.

 Chat with a local specialist who can help organize your trip.